-Heather Alberro is a Lecturer in the Department of Social and Political Sciences, School of Social Sciences.
+Dr. Heather Alberro is a Lecturer in global sustainable development in the School of Arts and Humanities.

 Sponsors and collaborators

 - Alberro, H. (2018) ‘A Modern Ecotopia’, in Babaee, R. My Utopia, Cambridge Scholars Publishing, 103 – 108.

 - Alberro, H. (2019).
 'Methodological considerations for the special-risk researcher: A research note'.
 Methodological Innovations, 1-6.

 - Alberro, H. (2020) 'Valuing Life Itself: On Radical Environmental Activist Post-Anthropocentric Worldviews'.
 Environmental Values, (6), 669-689.

 - Alberro, H. (2020).
 Book Review: The Treatise on the Whole-World by Édouard Glissant.
 Journal of Critical Studies in Language and Literature, 1(4), 55-56.